w3blogfr/rancher-charts/charts/jenkins/README.md

 This chart create a k8s volume and share it with Jenkins container (/var/jenkins_home).
 But if you use docker inside as agent, jenkins will communicate with docker (via sock file, and will default share /var/jenkins_home from the host (not from from jenkins containers)

+You need to mount a local or host-path volume and share /var/jenkins_home.
+In that way, everything will be aligned

 In the chart, make sure controller.dockerInDocker.enabled is true, it will mount the volume /var/run/docker.sock inside the container.